MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-sensitivity-labels.md

 Additional label settings are available with the [Set-Label](https://docs.microsoft.com/powershell/module/exchange/set-label?view=exchange-ps) cmdlet from [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps).

+For example:

-Use the *LocaleSettings* parameter for multinational deployments so that users see the label name and tooltip in their local language.
+- Use the *LocaleSettings* parameter for multinational deployments so that users see the label name and tooltip in their local language.
 See the following section for an example configuration.

+- Use the *ApplyContentMarkingFooterFontName* parameter to specify your choice of font to use for your specified footer.

+- Use the *ApplyContentMarkingHeaderFontColor* parameter to specify your custom color choice for your specified header, using a hex triplet code for the red, green, and blue (RGB) components.
+For example, #40e0d0 is the RGB hex value for turquoise.
+You'll find these codes in many applications that let you edit pictures.
+For example, Microsoft Paint lets you choose a custom color from a palette and the RGB values are automatically displayed, which you can then copy.

-Using this cmdlet, you can also specify [advanced settings](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations) for the Azure Information Protection unified labeling client.
-These advanced settings include setting a label color, and applying a custom property when a label is applied.
+For the Azure Information Protection unified labeling client only, you can also specify [advanced settings](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations) that include setting a label color, and applying a custom property when a label is applied.
 For the full list, see [Available advanced settings for label policies](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations#available-advanced-settings-for-label-policies).

 #### Example configuration to configure a sensitivity label for different languages